 - Wind power has grown very fast: The state has over 38,000 MW of wind generation capacity, which is 1/4 of the total US capacity.

 - Solar power also has significant potential in Texas, and the best sites are found to the west of the state.
 According to the Solar Energy Industries Association, Texas deployed 3,425 MW of solar power in 2020, surpassed only by California with 3,904 MW.

 A common misconception is that Texas wastes a lot of power, but that is simply not the case.
-When you calculate residential energy consumption per person, Texas is among the most efficient states, according to the Energy Information Administration.
+When calculating residential energy consumption per person, Texas is among the most efficient states according to the US EIA.
 Statewide energy demand is high due to its sheer population and size, as well as the highly industrialized economy.

 How the Texas Electricity Market Works

 Texas has a deregulated electric sector, which means you can choose your electricity provider in most areas.
 The companies selling power are called Retail Electricity Providers (REPs), and they offer a wide range of Texas electricity plans.